Whop42/LinuxConvert/README.md

 > (CSRSEF Project)
 > WIP

-Creates a personalized linux setup from a windows or macOS setup, with minimal user interaction.
+Creates a personalized linux setup from a windows setup, with minimal user interaction.

 It's currently designed to install on EndeavourOS XFCE (offline install.)